Luksoverse/docs.luksoverse.io/docs/mainnet/mainnet-info.md

 ## Prepare Your System

 :::danger
 This guide is still in progress.
-You can use it but we will do some editting soon.
+You can use it but it will change and content will be added.
 :::

 :::tip